WebAssembly/gc/proposals/gc/MVP-JS.md

 An important detail of the JS Typed Objects proposal is that the [own properties](https://tc39.github.io/ecma262/#sec-own-property) of a Typed Object all have dense-index property names.
-If user-defined non-indexed property names are supplied to the Type Definition object, they get defined as accessor properties *on the prototype* that forward to the associated indexed own property of the receiver.

-Combining this fact and the prototype-selection behavior above, this means that to give a WebAssembly-constructed Typed Object property names, JavaScript must create a Type Definition object with the appropriate names, import it from WebAssembly, and use that type import to construct structs/arrays.
-Otherwise, Typed Objects created from a internal Type Definition will appear as integer-indexed tuples.
+If user-defined (non-indexed) property names are supplied when the Type Definition object is constructed, they get defined as accessor properties on the `prototype` property of the Type Definition object.
+These accessor properties forward to the associated indexed own property of the receiver.
+Combined with the wasm prototype-selection behavior described above, that means that to give a WebAssembly-constructed Typed Object property names, JavaScript must first create a Type Definition object with the appropriate names, import it from WebAssembly, and then use that type import to construct structs/arrays.

 ## Examples